MiepHD/Discoverium/docs/POLICY.md

 5. No Ads or Monetization Tracking
 Apps must be free of advertisements.
 No trackers or analytics with the goal of monetization for the author or for a related third-party.
 Example, Giphy has an SDK with a tracker and analytics.
 It is not implemented in a way the author or anyone other than Giphy could use it for monetization purposes.
 Where as adding a tracker or analytics with the goal of collecting data about users for the purposes of making money off, by the author or related third-parties, that collection is not allowed.

 Donation or sponsorship links (e.g., GitHub Sponsors, Liberapay, Ko-fi, Buy me a Coffee, Pateron) are permitted if implemented in such a way as to not block the use of the app or any feature.
+Meaning no feature locking behind a paywall.
+No commerical software.

+If donations or any exchange of money, in any form to the or related third-parties, affects the code, this is not allowed.
+An example, if it was a client to a service that requires you to pay for access, but that service is not the author or related third-party, that is OK.
+RooCode, an open source client for any of the AI model APIs is a great example.

+Related third-parties mean a company, family member, etc that is assoicated with the author in such a way that the author might get indirect benefits or kickbacks from.
+Say the author's spouse or relative is runs the company or service that the software uses.
+Even if the party isn't directly related, if the company pays a kickback, finder fee, commission, or any form of exchange of money.

 6. Malware-Free
 Apps must not contain malicious code, spyware, or abusive behavior (e.g., data harvesting, location tracking without consent).